Efraín González Luna: Personal life

 González Luna married Amparo Morfín González on 12 January 1923.
 They had eight children.
-Efraín González Luna Morfín, or simply Efraín González Luna, like his father, was a presidential candidate for the PAN, unsuccessfully running in 1970.
+Efraín González Luna Morfín, or simply Efraín González Morfín, like his father, was a presidential candidate for the PAN, unsuccessfully running in 1970.
 Gómez Morín was González Morfín's godfather.
 Through González Morfín, González Luna had four grandchildren.
 González Morfín's son Ignacio, like his grandfather, was a PAN candidate in Jalisco in 1964 and 1967, and the president of the PAN in Jalisco from 1965 to 1967.

 The house that the family lived in was designed by the famous architect Luis Barragán, who was González Luna's brother-in-law, being married to González Luna's wife's sister.
 González Luna's brother, Ramiro González Luna, was a federal deputy for PAN from 1967 to 1970, but left the party in 1968.

 Death and legacy

 González Luna died on 10 September 1964 in a hospital in Guadalajara, after suffering from a cerebral hemorrhage several days earlier.
 He was buried in the Panteón de Mezquitán.
 Upon learning of González Luna's death, Gómez Morín reportedly said, "What am I going to do?
 My brain of the [National Action] Party has died" (¿Qué voy hacer?
 Se me murió el cerebro del Partido [Acción Nacional]).
 A street in Guadalajara is named after González Luna.
 There is a statue of González Luna in the Rotonda de los Jaliscienses Ilustres in Guadalajara, which was finished in 2006.

 González Luna's son Efraín González Morfín was the PAN's candidate for the 1970 presidential election.
 He received 13.98% of the vote, the highest for the party up to that point.
 González Morfín became president of the PAN in 1975, but resigned the position the same year, and in 1978 he resigned from the party altogether.
 The party that González Luna co-founded would remain in opposition for much of the 21st century.
 The PAN finally began seeing larger success in the 1980s after winning several mayorships and finally governorships.
 They finally obtained the presidency in the 2000 and 2006 presidential elections, governing the country from 2000 to 2012 under Presidents Vicente Fox and Felipe Calderón.
 They lost the 2012 presidential election, having been in opposition since.